AppSecure-nrw/security-belts/blue/logging-concept.md

 ## Benefits

-- Trustworthy log data.
-- Content aware logging of data.
+- Appropriate protection of log data.
-- TODO
+- Trustworthy log data: You reliably know what your application did last summer.
+- In case of an incident, you can comprehend the actions performed by the attacker(s).

 ## Assessment

-- TODO
+- Present the implementation of your concept, answering the questions above.
+- Show the oldest irregularity in your logs.
+- Are you sure it is legal to log this data?

 ## Related Activities